mahkassem/mk-notifications/README.md

 # MK Web Notifications
-A easy to use jQuery plug-in for in browser notifications and toasts
+Easy to use jQuery plug-in for in browser notifications and toasts

 # Version 1.5.3
 <b>Change-log:</b>